-MEAL SERVICE Are kitchen staff members trained regarding sanitation and food handling procedure es? ⊠ Yes □ No Have kitchen staff members received any training in the calendar year other than training hired employees? raining given to ⊠ Yes □ No If yes, describe what the training included: N/A □ Yes ⊠ No Do youth work in the kitchen?
-If yes above, have they been trained?
-Describe the types of work youth perform: N/A A □ Yes □ No Are meals served cafeteria style? □ Yes ⊠ No Are youth permitted 20 minutes or more to eat? ⊠ Yes □ No Who/what agency maintains the kitchen area?
-Casa de Amparo's Cottages each kitchens.
-Residential Staff and the Nutritional Residential Counselor maintain the kit Adequate and Varied Meals: Is there a weekly menu posted?
-Does a nutritionist, dietitian, or other health professional participate in the creation of the menu? □ Yes ⊠ No How many calories per day does a youth who eats all of the standard meals provided consume?
+Are kitchen stall members trained regarding sanitation and rood handling procedures r ⊠ Yes □ No Have kitchen staff members received any training in the calendar year other than trainewly hired employees? ining giv □ Yes If yes, describe what the training included: n/a Do youth work in the kitchen? □ Yes ⊠ No If yes above, have they been trained? □ Yes □ No Describe the types of work youth perform: n/a Are meals served cafeteria style? □ Yes ⊠ No Are youth permitted 20 minutes or more to eat? ⊠ Yes □ No Who/what agency maintains the kitchen area?
+Casa de Amparo's Cottages each have kitchens and eating areas.
+Residential Staff and the Nutritional Residential Counselor spaces.
+Adequate and Varied Meals: Is there a weekly menu posted? ⊠ Yes □ No Does a nutritionist, dietitian, or other health professional participate in the creation of the menu? □ Yes ⊠ No How many calories per day does a youth who eats all of the standard meals provided consume?
 2000-2200 What approximate percent of calories are from the following: Protein: 35 % Carbohydrate: 40 % Fat: 25 % Are weaker youths protected from having food taken from them? ⊠ Yes □ No Special Diets: Can special diets be accommodated when medically necessary? ⊠ Yes □ No Was the facility unable to accommodate a special diet based on medical reasons during the calendar year? □ Yes ⊠ No If yes: A. What accommodations was the facility unable to meet?
-N/A B. What modifications to accommodate the youth?

-Rev. 7/1/2020 Page 26 of 27 Casa de Amparo has successfully accommodated youth with special health care needs, including diabetic youth, those with food allergies, and expecting and post-partum mothers.

-Can special diets be accommodated when based on a youth's religious practices or beliefs? ⊠ Yes □ No Was the facility unable to accommodate a special diet based on a youth's religious practices or beliefs in the calendar year? □ Yes ⊠ No If yes: A. What accommodations was the facility unable to most?

-A. What accommodations was the facility unable to meet?
 N/A

 B. What modifications to accommodate the youth?
+Casa de Amparo has successfully accommodated youth with special health care needs, diabetic youth, those with food allergies, and youth with special diets due to preference.

+Can special diets be accommodated when based on a a youth's religiou S practices or beliefs?

+⊠ Yes □ No

+Was the facility unable to accommodate a special diet based on a youth's religious practices or beliefs in the calendar year?

+☐ Yes ☒ No

+If yes:

+- A. What accommodations was the facility unable to meet? n/a - B. What modifications to accommodate the youth?